wrritam/guestara-assignment/README.md

 2. **3 things that you learned from this assignment?**

-- First, Exploring a New Tool: Loom
+- *First, Exploring a New Tool: Loom -*
 Working on this assignment introduced me to Loom, a tool I hadn’t used before.
 It was a great experience learning how to effectively communicate and present my work using Loom’s video recording features.
 This skill will be valuable for future presentations and code walkthroughs.

-- Second, Deepening Prisma Knowledge
+- *Second, Deepening Prisma Knowledge -*
 During the assignment, I had the opportunity to dive deeper into Prisma’s functionality, particularly some niche features.
 For example, I learned that you can create a distinct default function for a Prisma model, which adds flexibility and power to how models can be structured and managed within the database.
 This enhanced my understanding of Prisma and how it can be leveraged in more advanced scenarios.

-- Third, Configuring AWS RDS
+- *Third, Configuring AWS RDS -*
 This project also gave me the opportunity to work with AWS RDS for the first time.
 I learned how to set up and configure a relational database in AWS, including aspects like security groups, database parameter groups, and connecting the database to my application.
 This experience expanded my cloud infrastructure skills and provided a solid foundation for using AWS RDS in future projects.

 3. **What was the most difficult part of the assignment?**